Nebraska Chapter Leaders

 Bryan Health, Lincoln, NE

 Bridgett Ojeda is the Project Management Office Director at Bryan Health in Lincoln, NE.
 Bridgett served as the Epic Project Director for Bryan Health in 2018.
 Bridgett is an expert in healthcare technology and has been dedicated to the field for the past 17 years.
 Bridgett is experienced in driving results through leading implementation projects, software lifecycle management, and governance structure oversight.
-Bridgett holds a Masters of Arts in Management degree and is a Project Management Professional certified.
+Bridgett holds a Master of Arts in Management degree and is Project Management Professional certified.
 Bridgett enjoys volunteering as a Wish Granter for the Make A Wish Foundation and serving in an elementary classroom each year for Junior Achievement.

 Bridgett is married to Eric, and they have three children, Jude, Jace, and Lydia.